joemash/django-enhanced-subscriptions/docs/source/features.rst

 Features
 --------
-+ Associates features with subscription plans and define limits
-+ Manage a user wallet for managing subscription payments, refunds and credits
-+ Records all wallet transactions including subscription payments, cancellation and refunds
 + Capture details for a subscription plan
 + Define cost and frequency of billing for a plan
 + Associates user's to specific subscriptions
++ Manage a user wallet for managing subscription payments, refunds and credits
++ Records all wallet transactions including subscription payments, cancellation and refunds
 + Define feature that can be included in subscription plans
++ Associates features with subscription plans and define limits
 + Define pricing tiers for features with tiered pricing
 + Tracks usage of features by subscribed users

-Pricing model
+Pricing Model
 -------------

 FLAT